idunmore/cesil/README.md

 # Implementation Approach & Theory of Operation

+There are two current versions of the CESIL interpreter in this repository, both of which have the same fundamental implementation, approach and theory of operation - they differ *only* in how they are organized from a file/project perspective:

+ - A single, "legacy", all-in-one, script that can be run as-is without installing anything other than it's dependencies, using standard Python and PIP tooling (as per the instructions under the "Installing" section.

+ - The "current" version, which can be built and run using [uv](https://docs.astral.sh/uv/) and/or built with uv and installed with [pipx](https://pipx.pypa.io/stable/installation/) (and which I intend to post to [PYPI](https://pypi.org)).

-The real/primary implementation here is [src/CESIL.py](https://github.com/idunmore/CESIL/blob/master/src/CESIL.py).
-This is an evolution of earlier, experimental, "[prototype](https://github.com/idunmore/CESIL/blob/master/README.md#prototypes)" versions that makes major changes to the internal implementation of CESIL instructions, how they are enumerated and, most importantly, how they are executed.
+The real/primary implementation, in single-file form, is [legacy/cesil.py](https://github.com/idunmore/cesil/blob/master/legacy/cesil.py).
+This is an evolution of earlier, experimental, "[prototype](https://github.com/idunmore/cesil/blob/master/README.md#prototypes)" versions that makes major changes to the internal implementation of CESIL instructions, how they are enumerated and, most importantly, how they are executed.

-In *common* with the prototypes, particularly [prototypes/CESILPy.py](https://github.com/idunmore/CESIL/blob/master/prototypes/CESILPy.py), is the parsing logic, command line interface, general structure and some of the "extension" instructions.
+In *common* with the prototypes, particularly [prototypes/CESILPy.py](https://github.com/idunmore/cesil/blob/master/prototypes/CESILPy.py), is the parsing logic, command line interface, general structure and some of the "extension" instructions.
 However, here the extensibility of the supported instruction set is made extremely easy, and the execution process is more generalized to allow simple, and flexible, composition, of new instructions and/or the addition of new language features:

 ## Defining CESIL Instructions
 To implement an instruction for our CESIL interpreter, we provide a simple Python method, as a "protected" member of the `CESIL` class, which can then manipulate the state of that class to provide its behavior.
 The example below implements the "HALT" instruction: